lambdablocks/lambdablocks/README.md

 [The documentation of λ-blocks is available on ReadTheDocs](http://lambdablocks.readthedocs.io).

-You'll find the information needed to install and run it.
+You'll find there the information needed to install the framework and run your programs.